 The final year allows choice from a range of specialised topics.
 Central to the final year is the research project, which makes up one third of the credits earned in the final year.
 This allows you to join one of our many research groups, providing the fascinating opportunity to experience research first hand and to contribute to current research projects.

 Project work is not limited to the laboratory; some students will do more ecology- based projects involving field work.
-Current field course in the final year leads you to a research site at Trentham Estate where you will study behavioural ecology and sociobiology of free-roaming Barbary macaques.

 Final year modules